oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

-Authorization servers SHOULD use TLS-based methods for sender-constrained access tokens as described in (#pop_tokens), such as token binding [@!I-D.ietf-oauth-token-binding] or Mutual TLS for OAuth 2.0 [@!I-D.ietf-oauth-mtls] in order to prevent token replay.
+Authorization servers SHOULD use TLS-based methods for sender-constrained access tokens as described in (#pop_tokens), such as token binding [@I-D.ietf-oauth-token-binding] or Mutual TLS for OAuth 2.0 [@I-D.ietf-oauth-mtls] in order to prevent token replay.
 Refresh tokens MUST be sender-constrained or use refresh token rotation as described in (#refresh_token_protection).
 It is also recommended to use end-to-end TLS whenever possible.